joeybtfsplk/projecteuler/README.md

 projecteuler
 ============

-Project Euler Problems in Python
+> My solution in Python to some Project Euler Problems